 The financial aid office uses an estimate of direct and indirect costs to determine much financial aid a student may be eligible for.
 Direct costs include tuition, fees, some books and supplies and institutional housing.
 Indirect costs include estimates of other living expenses, transportation and personal expenses.
 Examples of the cost of attendance estimates used can be found by clicking here.

 National Student Loan Data System (NSLDS)

-When a borrower receives a Federal loan, the loan provider must submit that information to the National Student Loan Data System (NSLDS).
+When a borrower receives a Federal loan or a Pell grant, the information must be submitted to the National Student Loan Data System (NSLDS).
 Information in NSLDS is accessible to schools, lenders, and guarantors that are authorized users of the data system.
-Students are also able to log in and access all of their federal loan information.
+Students are also able to log in and access all of their federal loan and Pell grant information.
 Students will need to have their federal PIN number in order to access their information.

 State Grant Assistance

-Student Loan Information Published by the Department of Education
+Student Loan Information Published by Department of Education

 Additional information about financial aid, including your specific loan information, can be found by visiting the Department of Education Financial Awareness Counseling along with the Federal Student Aid page.